edang1012/STH-red-cogs/README.md

 # STH-cogs
 Contains the Red Discord Bot cogs made/used by STH.
-Has a mix of V2/V3 cogs as we work towards a full transistion to V3

 Beta-chan is the bot used to test V3 cogs.
 This repository is set to 'test' in Beta-chan